Anderson Car Accident

 Car accident victims can suffer a broad range of injuries that can affect them for the rest of their lives.
 Soft-tissue injuries, traumatic brain injuries, spinal cord injuries, broken bones, fractures, whatever your injury is, you will need compensation to ensure you can get your life back to, or as close to normal as possible.

 Our Anderson, South Carolina, car accident lawyers can investigate your case and identify the at-fault driver’s negligence when we represent you.
 Car accidents are interesting because sometimes the at-fault party isn’t even a driver involved in the accident.
-If we discover that a non-driver party caused your accident, such as a negligent mechanic or municipality, we can build a case against them, too.

 Under certain circumstances, a car accident in Anderson might generate a crash report called a TR-310.
 According to the S.C.
 Ann §56-5-1260, you are required to immediately report an accident that leads to injuries or death.